abarbanell/rpi-setup/README.md

 - node.sh: install more up to date node version (v6.x) ,
 from nodesource repository.
 See more detail [here](https://github.com/nodesource/distributions).
-- vscode.sh: TODO - install Visual Studio Code (requires node)
+- vscode.sh: install Visual Studio Code (requires node) - I am following the instructions from [Scott Hanselman's blog](http://www.hanselman.com/blog/BuildingVisualStudioCodeOnARaspberryPi3.aspx) but with a more updated node version.

 ## How to use